maflcko/b-c-gui-translations-review/reviews/mt.md

         <translation>Unità biex turi l-ammonti pulzieri Ikklikkja biex tagħżel unità oħra.</translation>

 YES
-There is a translation error: "pulzieri" means "inches" in Maltese, which is not relevant here.
-There should also be a period (full stop) separating the two sentences, as in the source.
+The translation is mostly accurate but contains a slight error: the word "pulzieri" literally means "inches" in Maltese, which is a mistranslation of "in".
+It should simply mean "amounts in" (i.e., "ammonti f'unità").
+Also, a period should be added after "ammonti".

 Correct translation:
 Unità biex turi l-ammonti.
 Ikklikkja biex tagħżel unità oħra.
 ```
 </details>

+Number of issues: 23.